turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/6-stake-account-storage.md

 ```

 ### It's a wrap folks
-The NEAR Rust ecosystem support for writing smart contract is very young.
-For now, all you have is the NEAR Rust SDK.
+The NEAR Rust ecosystem support for writing smart contracts is very young.
+For now, all you have is the [NEAR Rust SDK][6].
 There is currently no library support for the new standards that are being developed in the ecosystem yet.
 Until there is,
 you will need to implement standard contract interfaces yourself.
 It's pretty straight forward, but much more time consuming
 for new developers coming onboard to NEAR to write Rust smart contracts.
 Until then, you have my tutorials and the reference
 code implementations within the [STAKE][2] project to help you get going faster.

-This is on my radar, but there is only so much time available in a day ...
-This is where I make my call for action to
-the community.
-I invite you to join the Figment and NEAR communities and embark on our common mission to defend and take
+This is where I make my call for action to the community.
+I invite you to join the Figment and NEAR communities and embark
-back the Internet together.
+on our common mission to defend and take back the Internet together.

 ### What's Next
 Here's my plan going forward.
 As new NEAR standards are released, I plan to document them and provide reference implementations